kuriringohankamehameha/manga-dl/README.md

 ```

 Before using this program, make sure that you update your `PATH` environment variable to include the directory of the cloned repository or wherever you intend to keep the source files.

+By default, this converts the chapters into PDF unless you explicitly specify the save format as a flag.

 ### \*NIX Users (Linux / Mac)
 \*NIX users can make the the files `manga_dl.py` and `merge_manga.py` executable via :